 3. Cricket

-In cricket, ball tracking in sports with computer vision is used to particularly analyze the bowlers’ deliveries and batsmen’s shots.
+In cricket, analysts use ball tracking in sports with computer vision to particularly analyze the bowlers’ deliveries and batsmen’s shots.
 Also, as mentioned above, technologies such as Hawk-Eye meticulously track the ball’s trajectory, spin and speed, thus offering valuable insights into the game.
-This information is not only used for performance analysis but it comes in handy and in fact plays a critical role in decision-making, such as determining the otherwise baffling and mind tickling LBW (Leg Before Wicket) decisions.

 Conclusion:

-So ball tracking in sports with computer vision is the new catalyst that is revolutionizing the way sports are played, analyzed, and enjoyed.
-And by overcoming the challenges of real-time ball detection and tracking, this powerful technology is unlocking advanced levels of performance analysis and fan engagement.
+Ball tracking in sports using computer vision revolutionizes how players play, analysts evaluate, and fans enjoy the games.
+And by overcoming the challenges of real-time ball detection and tracking, this powerful technology is unlocking advanced levels of performance analysis and fan engagement.Â

 Also, as the technology continues to advance, the role of computer vision in sports shall only grow, or perhaps skyrocket, thereby making it an indispensable tool in the world of athletics.